Don't you just adore the perfume and sensual look of a rose

-Plan the garden to make sure the larger roses are at the back or in the middle if a central garden is desired, with smaller varieties in the front.
+Plan your outdoor garden decor to make sure the larger roses are at the back or in the middle if a central garden is desired, with smaller varieties in the front.

-The best time to plant roses is in mid- to late-spring, when the plants are blooming (so you can see what they look like), the largest selection is available, and you can get them in the ground before the summer heat arrives.
+The best time to plant roses is in mid- to late-spring, when the plants are blooming (so you can see what they look like), and the largest selection is available - also you can get them in the ground before the summer heat arrives.

 Some roses come potted, although if you're buying in early spring, you can get away spending less money by buying bare-root roses, which means the plant comes in a plastic bag with its roots wrapped only in moist moss.

-Hoping this gives a bit of food for thought and maybe a few ideas to think on before embarking on a beautiful rose garden project.
+I hope this gives you a bit of food for thought and maybe a few garden decoration ideas to consider before embarking on a beautiful rose garden project.